Today I learned about the Beeminder API.

 - To figure out what I spend that time on.

 I had tried taskwarrior in the past and really like the idea of a nice command line methodology with a seemingly robust ecosystem of integrations.
 Unfortunately I never got over the learning curve to where it was easy to start/stop, search/filter the tasks.
-Since it’s such a featureful I’m pretty sure I am just trying to use too many aspects and am missing the core.
+Since it's such a full featured tool I'm pretty sure I am just trying to use too many aspects and am missing the core.

 One thing I was particularly interested in was the bugwarrior integration to sync with Gitlab Issues.
 However when I tried it today, it was taking over 10 minutes just to do an sync.
 Perhaps a configuration issue on my end but somewhat of a bummer.

 I had also previously read about Watson which just focuses on time tracking.
 It is also a command line tool but is absolutely simple and laser focused.
 Essentially just projects, tags, start and stop.